C4ptainCrunch/thesis/source/index.rst

 First, Retrograde Analysis identifies all final positions in which the game value is known.
 By making reverse moves from these final positions the game value of some non-final positions can be deduced.
 And by making reverse moves from these newly proven non-final positions, the game value of other non-final positions can be deduced.
 This can continue either by running of available memory or by having enumerated all the legal positions in the game.

-Ströhlein was the first researcher who came up with the idea to create endgame databases and applied his idea to chess :cite:`endgame1970`.
+Ströhlein is the first researcher who came up with the idea to create endgame databases and applied his idea to chess :cite:`endgame1970`.
-The first endgame database for Awale was created by :cite:`allis1995` and was followed by many others, while the quest was ended by :cite:`romein2003solving` publishing a database for all legal positions.
+The first endgame database for Awale has been created by :cite:`allis1995` and was followed by many others, while the quest was ended by :cite:`romein2003solving` publishing a database for all legal positions.

 The above-mentioned results for Kalah and Awale both use an almost brute-force